 All states provide some type of healthcare program for disabled residents.
 For this reason, you’ll usually automatically qualify for Medicaid if you get SSI benefits.
-For those still waiting on claim approvals, visit your local Disability Determination Services (DDS) office.
-You can also talk to a disability advocate or Social Security attorney in our network for free about your options.
+For those still waiting on benefits, visit your local Disability Determination Services (DDS) office.
+You can also talk to a Social Security attorney in our network for free about your options.

 Supplemental Nutrition Assistance Program (SNAP) Benefits

 While most people call it “food stamps,” SNAP can help stretch your monthly grocery budget.
 However, the SSA doesn’t manage a federal SNAP program.
 So, monthly SSI payments won’t automatically provide access to SNAP.
 In fact, every state has its own SNAP eligibility requirements and application process.
 When you’re ready to apply for SNAP benefits, follow these steps:

 - Find your state’s SNAP application form and nearest office location.

 - Fill out your application, then return it to your local office in person.